-Students with citizenship in a country NOT a member of the European Union (EU) or European Economic Area (EEA) require a residence permit in order to study in Sweden for longer than 3 months.
+Students from a non-European Union (EU) or non-European Economic Area (EEA) country require a residence permit in order to study in Sweden for longer than 3 months.

 The place or places you have been offered on your Notification of Selection Results are considered preliminary until you have paid the first instalment of the tuition fee.
-Paying the first instalment will finalize the offer.
+Paying the first instalment will finalise the offer.
 Therefore, it is important that you pay the first instalment of your tuition fee as soon as possible.
-Your university will notify the Swedish Migration Board when your offer of admission is finalized.
+Your university will notify the Swedish Migration Agency when your offer of admission is finalised.

 In order to receive your residence permit in time for you to travel to Sweden before you begin your studies, it is important that you submit your residence permit application as soon as possible after having received your Notification of Selection Results and paid the first instalment of your tuition fee.

 Citizens of Switzerland need a residence permit to study in Sweden.
-For more information, please see the following link to the Swedish Migration Board's website:
+For more information, please see the following link to the Swedish Migration Agency's website:

 As an EU citizen you have the right to work, study or live in Sweden without a residence permit.
-If you can support yourself, you automatically have right of residence in Sweden and do not need to contact the Swedish Migration Board.
-For more information, please follow the link to the Swedish Migration Board's website:
+If you can support yourself, you automatically have right of residence in Sweden and do not need to contact the Swedish Migration Agency.
+For more information, please follow the link to the Swedish Migration Agency's website:

 Photo Credit: Sofia Sabel/Image Bank Sweden